segmentio/segment-docs/src/connections/data-residency.md

 1. Enter the name of the S3 Bucket you created in the Pre-requisites section
 2. Add a regional label to help locate the bucket from AWS at a later date.
 For example, `us-west2-294048959147` or `country-REGION-AWS_ACCOUNT`
-3. Enter the ARN of the IAM role set up as a pre-requisite and click **Save**
+3. Enter the ARN of the IAM role set up as a pre-requisite.
+For example, `arn:aws:iam::ACCOUNT_ID:role/ROLE_NAME`.
+4. Click **Save**
-4. Navigate to *Privacy > Settings > Data Retention*
+5. Navigate to *Privacy > Settings > Data Retention*
-5. Identify the Source in the source-level archive retention periods list
+6. Identify the Source in the source-level archive retention periods list
-6. Set the Retention for this source to the suggested value of `7 days` and click **Save**
+7. Set the Retention for this source to the suggested value of `7 days` and click **Save**

 The Local Data Storage bucket will take roughly one hour to receive data.